zulip/zulip/docs/new-feature-tutorial.md

 information on writing and running tests see the [testing documentation](testing.html).

+### Documentation changes

+After implementing the new feature, you should document it and update any existing documentation that might be relevant to the new feature.
+For more information on the kinds of documentation Zulip has, see [Documentation](README.html).

 ## Example Feature

 This example describes the process of adding a new setting to Zulip: a